shubhra13/FinTech/caseStudy/README.md

 They have made clear of their target customers by introducing offers such as, students with a .edu email address can use Acorns Core for free, for up to four years.
 Or by their acquisition of Vault, which helps you automatically save for retirement whenever you’re paid.

-### `Its unfair advantage over the competitors`
+### `Its unfair advantage over its competitors`

-They were the first one to offer the unique model of spare change micro-investing as a mobile-first platform, targeting Gen Z, and millennials.
+* They were the first one to offer the unique model of spare change micro-investing as a mobile-first platform, targeting Gen Z, and millennials.
 So, they have a first mover advantage.
-For the competitors associated high customer cost of switching is a barrier to entry.
+For the competitors there is an associated high customer cost of switching which becomes a barrier to entry.
-They are expanding internationally to other countries like Australia.
+* They are expanding internationally to other countries like Australia.
-As they are well funded they are beginning to acquire smaller same niche players like Vault.
+* As they are well funded they are beginning to acquire smaller same niche players like Vault.

-Any new player will only end up playing a catch up game because of the above reasons.
+In conclusion, any new player will only end up playing a catch up game because of the above reasons.
 And financially well placed competitors like Betterment etc. will have to pivot their business model to accommodate for micro-spending.

-### `Technologies currently used and implemented`
+### `Technology used and implemented`

-Technology they are using is divided in four categories:
+Technology they are currently using is divided in four categories:

 1.  **Application & Data:** Most of the technology used (listed below) is for cloud storage, smart phone app development and website application development.
 ![Application_data](images/Application-Data.png)
     ###### ***Reference image www.stackshare.io***
 2. **Utilities:**
-Most technology used below is for improving customer analytics and experience: (google analytics) and AB testing (optimizely),  customer analytics (segment)
+Technology used below is for improving customer analytics and experience: (google analytics) and AB testing (optimizely),  customer analytics (segment)
 ![utilities](images/utilities.png)
     ###### ***Reference image www.stackshare.io***
 3. **Development Operations:**
- For coding, IDE, version control, online repository
+ For coding, IDE, version control and online repository
 ![devOps](images/devOps.png)
     ###### ***Reference image www.stackshare.io***
 4. **Business Tools:**